Drip coffee: Manual pour-over coffee preparation

 Pour-over methods are popular ways of making specialty drip coffee.
-The method involves pouring water over a bed of coffee (sometimes also called cake) in a filter-lined conical or cylindrical chamber typically consisting of a filter and a suitable filter holder.
+The method involves pouring water over a bed of coffee (sometimes also called cake) in a filter-lined conical, trapezoid, or cylindrical chamber typically consisting of a filter and a suitable filter holder.
 The filtering can be with paper, cloth, plastic, ceramics, or metal.

 The quality of the resulting coffee is extremely dependent on the technique of the user, with pour-over brewing being a popular method used in the World Brewers Cup.

-The pour-over coffee preparation method typically starts by pouring a small amount of hot water over the coffee grounds and allow it to sit for about half a minute before continuing the pouring.
+The pour-over coffee preparation method typically starts by pouring a small amount of hot water over the paper filter to remove the paper taste then the coffee grounds are added and the surface is flattened.
+A small amount of hot water is poured over the coffee grounds and it is allowed to sit for about 30 to 45 seconds before continuing the pouring.
 This pre-wetting, called blooming, will cause carbon dioxide to be released in bubbles or foam from the coffee grounds and helps to improve the taste.
+The rest of the measured water is poured slowly in circular motion over the coffee grounds for slow extraction.
+Adding water too fast will result in a more watery consistency while a slow pour can yield a richer taste.
+Unlike a french press method where coffee grounds brew in water, the pour over method allows for a more controlled aroma extraction.
+Agitation methods like swirling can increase extraction.